Skip to main content

 Conditions affecting nerves tend to lead to true muscle weakness.
 This is because if the nerve to a muscle fibre stops working, the muscle fibre can't work either and it will become floppy and eventually shrivel.

-Neurological conditions: muscle weakness can be caused by cerebrovascular disease such as stroke and brain haemorrhage and spinal injury.
+Neurological conditions: Muscle weakness can be caused by cerebrovascular disease such as a stroke and brain haemorrhage and spinal injury.
 Tumours in the brain can also lead to muscle weakness.
 Muscles which become partially or completely paralysed lose their normal strength and will eventually waste.
 Some recovery is possible but it will be slow and may not be complete.

 Other uncommon nerve conditions:

-Guillain-Barré syndrome: this is a post-viral paralysing disease which causes weakness and loss of muscle function from the fingers and toes upwards.
+Guillain-Barré syndrome: This is a post-viral paralysing disease which causes weakness and loss of muscle function from the fingers and toes upwards.
 It may last many months, although complete recovery is usual.

 Genetic conditions affecting muscles

-Muscular dystrophies: these are inherited diseases which affect muscles.
+Muscular dystrophies: These are inherited diseases which affect muscles.
 They are rare disorders but the best known and most common is Duchenne muscular dystrophy.
-This occurs in children and leads to gradual loss of muscle power from toddler-hood.
+This occurs in children and leads to gradual loss of muscle power from toddlerhood.

-Some rare muscular dystrophies: these can present in adulthood and include Charcot-Marie-Tooth syndrome and the facioscapulohumeral dystrophies.
+Some rare muscular dystrophies: These can present in adulthood and include Charcot-Marie-Tooth syndrome and the facioscapulohumeral dystrophies.
 They also cause gradual loss of power and function in muscles.
 Those who have these conditions may become wheelchair-bound.

-Other rare causes: direct damage to muscles can occur in rare inherited metabolic conditions.
+Other rare causes: Direct damage to muscles can occur in rare inherited metabolic conditions.
 Examples include:

 • Glycogen storage diseases (in which glycogen, a carbohydrate, infiltrates muscles as well as other organs).